-Requirements for Submission of Stockholder Proposals and Nominations for 2023 Annual Meeting
+Requirements for Submission of Stockholder Proposals and Nominations for 2025 Annual Meeting

-To be considered for inclusion in the proxy materials for our 2023 annual meeting of stockholders pursuant to Rule 14a-8 of the Exchange Act, your proposal must be submitted in writing by December 23, 2022, to our Corporate Secretary at Helius Medical Technologies, Inc., 642 Newtown Yardley Road, Suite 100, Newtown, Pennsylvania 18940.
+To be considered for inclusion in the proxy materials for our 2025 annual meeting of stockholders pursuant to Rule 14a-8 of the Exchange Act, your proposal must be submitted in writing by January 31, 2025, to our Corporate Secretary at Helius Medical Technologies, Inc., 642 Newtown Yardley Road, Suite 100, Newtown, Pennsylvania 18940.

-Any stockholder director nomination or proposal of other business intended to be presented for consideration at the 2023 annual meeting, but not intended to be considered for inclusion in our proxy statement and form of proxy relating to such meeting (i.e. not pursuant to Rule 14a-8 of the Exchange Act), must be received by us at the address stated above between January 23, 2023 and February 22, 2023.
-However, if our 2023 annual meeting occurs more than 30 days before or more than 30 days after May 23, 2023, we must receive nominations or proposals (i) not later than the close of business on the later of the 90th day prior to the date of the 2023 annual meeting or the 10th day following the day on which public announcement is made of the date of the 2023 annual meeting, and (ii) not earlier than the 120th day prior to the 2023 annual meeting.
+Any stockholder director nomination or proposal of other business intended to be presented for consideration at the 2025 annual meeting, but not intended to be considered for inclusion in our proxy statement and form of proxy relating to such meeting (i.e. not pursuant to Rule 14a-8 of the Exchange Act), must be received by us at the address stated above between February 27, 2025 and March 29, 2025.
+However, if our 2025 annual meeting occurs more than 30 days before or more than 30 days after June 27, 2025, we must receive nominations or proposals (i) not later than the close of business on the later of the 90th day prior to the date of the 2025 annual meeting or the 10th day following the day on which public announcement is made of the date of the 2025 annual meeting, and (ii) not earlier than the 120th day prior to the 2025 annual meeting.

-The above-mentioned proposals and notice to the Corporate Secretary must also be in compliance with our Amended and Restated Bylaws (including the information requirements therein) and the proxy solicitation rules of the SEC and Nasdaq as applicable.
+The above-mentioned proposals and notice to the Corporate Secretary must also be in compliance with the Bylaws (including the information requirements therein) and the proxy solicitation rules of the SEC and Nasdaq as applicable.
+As such, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must comply with the additional requirements of Rule 14a-19 under the Exchange Act including providing notice that sets forth the information required by not earlier than the close of business on February 27, 2025 and not later than the close of business on March 29, 2025.
 We reserve the right to reject, rule out of order or take other appropriate action with respect to any proposal that does not comply with the foregoing and other applicable requirements.